ganamir/xQTL_genomic_architecture_analysis/README.md

 Key modification Made:

 1. doscan2 works with NAs that are introduced in complex matrix calculations

-2. Commented out founder contribution dataset.
-Due to clustering of haplotypes, we no longer are able to identify which founder set contributed to the window, which is fine for DGRP data.
+2. Modifications to how clustering is fed into calculations.
+Considering that we are using adaptive haplotype clustering, different number of founder clusters are calculated per window, so new code accounts for that.

 <details>
 <summary>Click to expand code</summary>